amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 Kubernetes (k8s) operator that serves models on AMD GPUs.
 Unlike the module-based scripts in this repository, we deploy a cluster-scoped operator (Custom Resource Definitions plus a Helm chart) through `kubectl` and `helm`;
 there is no Lmod module.
-Three scripts cover the install, its prerequisites, and end-to-end testing.
+Four scripts cover the install, its prerequisites, a minimal operator-less serve check, and end-to-end testing.

 ## What each script does